Health and Environment

 The Durban Summit (COP17 on climate change, December 2011) brought together a strong global health coalition, in which WMA was represented, bringing forward physicians' concerns in this area.
 A Durban Climate and Health Declaration and Plan of Action were adopted in the parallel NGO Climate and Health Summit.

 Building upon this successful climate and health summit, an informal alliance of health organizations around the world (that includes WMA) has adopted the Doha Declaration on Climate, Health and Wellbeing to accompany the Doha Climate Change Conference (COP18).
 The statement details why health experts are extremely worried about the slow progress at the international climate negotiations, and highlights why health co-benefits can be important argument for ambitious climate mitigation.
-As a joint statement from the global health community, the paper reiterates previous policy demands articulated around 3 trends:

 - Action Alert (April 2010): Medical associations take action in view of Cancun